 What is the Southland District Youth Council?

-Every year, Year 12 and Year 13 students are chosen to represent their school on the Southland District Youth Council.
+Every year, students aged between 16 - 18 are chosen to represent their school on the Southland District Youth Council.

 The Youth Council is a way for young people to connect with one another and make sure their voices count.